FlorianGabelle/RBR-Pacenote-Lab/_pages/en/docs/pacenote_offset.md

 ---

 > 🔎 Note: This setting only affects corner pacenotes.
-> Distance calls remain positioned at the end of the preceding corner and are not affected by this offset.
+> Distance callouts remain positioned at the end of the preceding corner and are not affected by this offset.